A Private Itinerary · Vieques, Puerto Rico

 The far-end refuge beach

 Deeper inside the Wildlife Refuge, down a longer dirt track.
 White sand, calm bay, usually empty.
-Ranked by locals as the most consistently uncrowded refuge beach.
+Ranked by locals threads as the most consistently uncrowded refuge beach.
+Used in this itinerary as the second-beach stop if energy allows on Saturday.

 Why the timing is perfect